CarvFS/Vector-Sum-with-MPI/README.md

 In both previous codes the root process does not computes any partial sum and therefore it makes one node unavailable to speed up the calculations.

-In the code vector_sum3.c it is used MPI_Reduce() to compute the total sum.
+In the code vector_sum3.c all processes (including the root) performs the calculations.
+It is used MPI_Reduce() to compute the total sum.
 Therefore, the code became simpler and faster.

 Compile as: mpicc -o vector_sum vector_sum3.c -lm
 Run as: time mpirun -n x vector_sum